fractalide/fractalide/README.md

 ## Setup

+Fractalide supports whatever platform Nix runs on, with the exception of Mac OS as Rust on Nix on Darwin doesn't work.

 Please read [Don't pipe to your shell](https://www.seancassidy.me/dont-pipe-to-your-shell.html), then read the script before you execute it.
 After you are comfortable with it, let's agree that the below one-liner is convenient.
 If you insist, there is [documentation](http://nixos.org/nix/manual/) to type this stuff manually.

 Run this command as a user other than root (you will need `sudo`).
 To uninstall simply `rm -fr /nix`.
 See this [blog post](https://www.domenkozar.com/2014/01/02/getting-started-with-nix-package-manager/) for more detailed information.